How to Make a DIY Flower Crown

 Create a base for the flower crown.
 Cut a length of floral wire that's long enough to wrap around the crown of your (or the wearer's) head twice, with a little room to spare.

 Measure around the head with the wire and plan where you'd like your crown to sit.
 Create a loop with the wire, twisting one end around the middle of the wire in the size you'd like.

 Wrap the long end of the wire around, weaving in and out of the loop to create a strong base.
 Continue wrapping until you reach the end, and twist the end around the loop to secure.

 Once you have a base, start placing your main flowers.
 Start with the largest blooms and place them where you'd like them.
 If your stems have wires in them, you can wrap the wires around the base of your crown.
 If not, use floral tape and wrap it multiple times around the trimmed stems of your blooms.

 Add Filler Between Your Flowers

-Place your crown on your head and have fun!
-Because it's custom fitted for you, it should fit securely on your head.
-However, if you find that it slips, you can secure it with a few hidden bobby pins.
+Since it's custom-fitted, your DIY flower crown should fit securely.
+However, if you find that it slips, secure it with a few hidden bobby pins.